atorefrank/TTU-SDC/README.md

 # Java API
 ## What is an API anyway and why do I need to know what it is?

 Ever wondered what everyone is saying about you on twitter without following them?
-Then use the [twitter API](https://dev.twitter.com/rest/public).
+Then use the [Twitter API](https://dev.twitter.com/rest/public).

 Every wondered how all those sites have Google Maps embedded in them?
 Check out [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/tutorials/).